 During springtime, I definitely feel the most energized and in the mood for doing those things.
 How about you?
-It’s May, and up next on my Deep Cleaning Schedule for Your Whole Home, it’s time to organize your garage and pressure wash your house!
+It’s May, and this month on my Deep Cleaning Schedule for Your Whole Home, it’s time to organize your garage and pressure wash your house!
 If you haven’t yet, download my cleaning schedule and jump on in!
-You can either start with January’s jobs and catch up, or just jump right in with me in doing May’s deep cleaning jobs!
+You can either start with January’s jobs and catch up, or jump right in with me in doing May’s deep cleaning jobs!

 May’s Deep Cleaning & Organizing Jobs:

 You can read Part 1 for May’s jobs where we tackle organizing the attic.
 When you’re ready, join me in completing the rest of May’s deep cleaning jobs.
 In this post, I’ll share with you how we organize our garage and pressure wash our house and tips for you to do the same.
 I’ve listed these jobs for May because I like to work in the non-air conditioned areas BEFORE it gets too terribly hot in the summer months.
 But, of course, you can do these anytime you want.

 This is a job in which I definitely enlist my husband’s help!!
 This is more his domain.
 Like I said, I don’t spend a whole lot of time in the garage.
 And, out of sight out of mind!
 I take care of the inside much better, and my husband takes care of the outside more.
 As you can see here, it’s gotten pretty messy!

 1. Take out the Trash